-The FBI notes that "a one-to-one correlation cannot be made between a firearm background check and a firearm sale."
-However, the figures are still likely to be indicative of overall sales activity in the U.S. Mandated by the Brady Handgun Violence Prevention Act of 1993 the FBI launched NICS on November 30, 1998
+While the FBI notes that "a one-to-one correlation cannot be made between a firearm background check and a firearm sale," the figures are widely considered to be indicative of overall sales activity in the United States.
+Mandated by the Brady Handgun Violence Prevention Act of 1993 the FBI launched NICS on November 30, 1998.